PJSC RusHydro: Agenda of the Board of Directors meeting on December 3, 2019

-PJSC RusHydro (HYDR) PJSC RusHydro: Agenda of the Board of Directors meeting on December 3, 2019 22-Nov-2019 / 07:36 CET/CEST Dissemination of a Regulatory Announcement that contains inside information according to REGULATION (EU) No 596/2014 (MAR), transmitted by EQS Group.
+PJSC RusHydro (HYDR) PJSC RusHydro: Agenda of the Board of Directors meeting on December 3, 2019 26-Nov-2019 / 07:41 CET/CEST Dissemination of a Regulatory Announcement that contains inside information according to REGULATION (EU) No 596/2014 (MAR), transmitted by EQS Group.
 The issuer / publisher is solely responsible for the content of this announcement.
-Agenda of the Board of Directors meeting on December 3, 2019 November 22, Moscow, Russia.
-PJSC RusHydro (ticker symbol: MOEX, LSE: HYDR; OTCQX: RSHYY) announces the agenda of the Board of Directors meeting to be held in joint attendance on December 3, 2019.
-The agenda includes the following items: 1) On formation of PJSC RusHydro's subsidiaries.
-2) On consideration of matters of significant importance to the Company.
-3) On approval of Investment committee's under the Board of Directors progress report for 2018-2019 reporting year.
+Agenda of the Board of Directors meeting on December 3, 2019 November 26, Moscow, Russia.
+PJSC RusHydro (ticker symbol: MOEX, LSE: HYDR; OTCQX: RSHYY) announces the agenda of the Board of Directors meeting to be held in absentia on December 3, 2019.
+The agenda includes the following items: 1) On review of the report on observance of the Company's information policy.
+2) On approval of the annual complex procurement program of the Company for 9 months of 2019.
+3) On consideration of matters of significant importance to the Company.
 The information on decisions of the Board of Directors will be made available in compliance with regulatory requirements.
 About RusHydro RusHydro Group is the leading producer of renewable energy in Russia.
 It is Russia's largest generating company and is the fourth in the world with over 400 generating facilities in Russia and Armenia.
 The Group's total electricity generation capacity including Boguchanskaya HPP is 39.7 GW.
 Russian Federation owns 61.20% in RusHydro, the rest is held by other institutional and individual shareholders (over 360,000).
 The company's stock is traded on the Moscow Stock Exchange.
 Company's GDRs in the IOB section of LSE, ADRs - in OTCQX.
 For more information: Investor Relations Department Tel. +7 (495) 122 0555 ext.
 1607, 1319, 1304 ir@rushydro.ru The information in this press release may contain projections or other forward-looking statements regarding future events or the future financial performance of RusHydro.
 You can identify forward looking statements by terms such as "expect," "believe," "anticipate," "estimate," "intend," "will," "could," "may" or "might," the negative of such terms or other similar expressions.
 We wish to caution you that these statements are only predictions and that actual events or results may differ materially from these statements.
 We do not intend to update these statements to reflect events and circumstances occurring after the date hereof or to reflect the occurrence of unanticipated events.
 Many factors could cause the actual results to differ materially from those contained in our projections or forward-looking statements, including, among others, general economic conditions, our competitive environment, risks associated with operating in Russia, rapid technological and market change in our industries, as well as many other risks specifically related to RusHydro and its operations.
 ISIN: US7821834048, RU000A0JPKH7 Category Code: MSCL TIDM: HYDR LEI Code: 2534005TJN9DX4YWVT97 OAM Categories: 2.2.
-Inside information Sequence No.: 30901 EQS News ID: 919417 End of Announcement EQS News Service
+Inside information Sequence No.: 31488 EQS News ID: 921565 End of Announcement EQS News Service

 (END) Dow Jones Newswires